Get added to our email blast for free. Just click on the link below and send the email it prompts you to send and you are all set.

 D. Any officers of the FSIO who shall be absent from three (3) consecutive, regularly scheduled

 meetings of the Executive Committee may be removed from office at the discretion of the Executive

 Article VI.
 Annual Meeting

-The annual meeting of the FSIO shall be during the second week of November.
+The annual meeting of the FSIO shall be scheduled at the discretion of the executive committee.

 The purpose of the annual meeting of the FSIO should include: